longzw1997/Open-GroundingDino/README.md

 }
 ```

-Feel free to contact me if you have any suggestions or questions, issues are welcome,
-create a PR if you find any bugs or you want to contribute.
+Feel free to contact we if you have any suggestions or questions.
+Bugs found are also welcome.
+Please create a pull request if you find any bugs or want to contribute code.